 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) indicates that the average annual salary for purchasing managers in 2015 was $114,130.
-The BLS predicts a job growth of 1% for purchasing managers from 2014 to 2024, representing little to no change in the number of available jobs in this field.
+The U.S. Bureau of Labor Statistics (BLS) indicates that the average annual salary for purchasing managers in 2018 was $125,630.
+The BLS predicts job growth of 5% for purchasing managers from 2016 to 2026, representing an increase of 4,000 available jobs in this field.

 Other careers in this field include:

 For those seeking a career in purchasing but uninterested in extra management responsibilities, becoming a buyer may be the right fit.
 Buyers analyze current inventory needs, search for the best quality and price, negotiate payment and delivery terms and ensure merchandise arrives and is in good condition.
 Depending on the size of the organization, education requirements range from a high school diploma to a bachelor's degree in business.
 Buyers of more complex products may need a technical degree in a field such as engineering.
-The BLS predicted a 2% increase in job opportunities for buyers and purchasing agents during the 2014 to 2024 decade.
-Buyers and purchasing agents received an average salary of $64,170, as measured by the BLS in May of 2015.
+The BLS predicted a 3% decrease in job opportunities for purchasing managers, buyers and purchasing agents during the 2016 to 2026 decade.
+Buyers and purchasing agents received an average salary of $67,530, as measured by the BLS in May of 2018.

 If managing the supply chain of an organization sounds interesting, maybe a career in logistics should be considered.
 Logisticians coordinate activities that include product acquisition, inventory tracking, shipping and storage.
 They get items where they need to go and when they need to get there.
 Logisticians also review the entire process and search for ways to reduce costs and improve efficiency.
 A bachelor's degree in supply chain management, business, or a related engineering subject is usually required to enter the field.
 Professional certification is also available and may provide an advantage when looking for a job.
 Logisticians should see an increase of 7% in job openings from 2016 to 2026, according to the BLS.
 Logisticians earned an average salary of $78,730 in 2018, based on BLS figures.